-12. Failure to Comply/Non-Compliance
+10. Failure to Comply/Non-Compliance

-- A. Failing to immediately comply with or respond to the directions or instructions of an authorized University official, faculty member, or staff member acting in the performance of their duties or any other person responsible for a University facility or off-campus residence during a registered or non/registered function when they are acting in accordance with their responsibilities is strictly prohibited. - B. The Howard University student identification card shall be carried by students at all times and surrendered upon the request of any University official, faculty member or staff member, and all Residence Hall Personnel, both on and off campus.
+- A. Failing to immediately comply with or respond to the directions or instructions of an authorized University official, faculty member, or staff member acting in the performance of his or her duties or any other person responsible for a University facility or off-campus residence during a registered or non/registered function when he/she is acting in accordance with his/her responsibilities is strictly prohibited. - B. The Howard University student identification card shall be carried by students at all times and surrendered upon the request of any University official, faculty member or staff member, and all Residence Hall Personnel, both on and off campus.